gitworkflows/devpod/components/public-api/README.md

 # Public-API

-This component contains the Gitpod (Public) API.
+This component contains the Devpod (Public) API.

 :warning: This API is currently in development and may change frequently before it reaches General Availability